jmill269/SkyStack_dev/README.md

 Also, at any time you can type "git status" to see the status of everything.
 It'll tell you if you have things that aren't committed, things you need to "add", and a couple other things.
-I mainly use it to check whether or not I've aadded all the things I wanna add/committed all my changes.
+I mainly use it to check whether or not I've added all the things I wanna add/committed all my changes.

+Lastly, if I tell you I did something cool and you should pull it or vice versa, just typing "git pull" will pull the latest changes from the repo to your local machine.
+The most common error with this is if you've been working on something, and you haven't committed your changes, and you try to pull.
+This will cause some type of error.
+It can usually be avoided by forcing the pull, i.e git pull -f (I believe, might have to double check) or simply committing your changes first then pulling.